 Overall, what a LTN does is, at a very local level, encourage more walking, more cycling, improve public health, including mental health, and help us rediscover our surroundings and reopen our public spaces to all.

-We look forward to engaging with all during the public consultation ahead.
-We firmly believe that the LTN is transforming our area for the better - and the data from Stage 1 of Lambeth's monitoring of the scheme only bears this out.
+We firmly believe that the LTN has transformed our area for the better - and the data from Stage 1 of Lambeth's monitoring of the scheme and from Stage 2 as well only confirmed this.
+It is clear too that the LTN enjoys strong support from residents, our neighbours and those who travel through or around the area.

 Traffic Restrictions South of Vauxhall Bridge